 Ingredients needed

 - Clams.
-Preferably fresh and in shells.
+Preferably fresh and in their shells.

 - Butter.
 A key component to the sauce.
 Unsalted butter is best as it allows you to better control the amount of salt added.